-11. If your agency had a backlog of requests at the close of Fiscal Year 2023, according to Annual FOIA Report Section XII.D.2, did that backlog decrease as compared with the backlog reported at the end of Fiscal Year 2022?

-No. The agency reported a backlog of 35 requests at the close of FY 2023.
-It reported 33 backlogged requests at the end of FY 2022.

-12. If not, according to Annual FOIA Report Section XII.D.1, did your agency process more requests during Fiscal Year 2023 than it did during Fiscal Year 2022?

-Yes.
-The agency processed 508 requests during FY 2022 and 535 requests during FY 2023.

-- 13. If your agency's request backlog increased during Fiscal Year 2023, please explain why and describe the causes that contributed to your agency not being able to reduce its backlog.
-When doing so, please also indicate if any of the following were contributing factors: - An increase in the number of incoming requests - A loss of staff

-- An increase in the complexity of the requests received (if possible, please provide examples or briefly describe the types of complex requests contributing to your backlog increase) - Litigation - Any other reasons please briefly describe or provide examples when possible
+- 11. If your agency had a backlog of requests at the close of Fiscal Year 2024, according to Annual FOIA Report Section XII.D.2, did that backlog decrease as compared with the backlog reported at the end of Fiscal Year 2023? - No. The agency reported a backlog of 49 requests at the close of FY 2024.
+It reported 35 backlogged requests at the end of FY 2023. - 12.
+If not, according to Annual FOIA Report Section XII.D.1, did your agency process more requests during Fiscal Year 2024 than it did during Fiscal Year 2023? - Yes.
+The agency processed 984 requests in FY 2024 which is nearly double the 535 requests it processed during FY 2023. - 13.
+If your agency's request backlog increased during Fiscal Year 2024, please explain why and describe the causes that contributed to your agency not being able to reduce its backlog.
+When doing so, please also indicate if any of the following were contributing factors: - An increase in the number of incoming requests - A loss of staff - An increase in the complexity of the requests received (if possible, please provide examples or briefly describe the types of complex requests contributing to your backlog increase) - Litigation - Any other reasons please briefly describe or provide examples when possible

-The agency's FY 2023 backlog remains relatively low, especially as a percentage of initial FOIA requests.
-The agency did experience some unique challenges and extraordinary demands on its human and IT resources.
-For example, we attribute the small increase (of two backlogged requests) mainly to the competing workload priorities confronting component bureaus and offices, many of which have lost key staff members, and in some cases, to extended delays associated with interagency FOIA consultations.
+The agency's FY 2024 backlog remains relatively low, especially as a percentage of initial FOIA requests.
+The agency, however, did experience some unique challenges and extraordinary demands on its resources in FY 2024.
+For example, the number of requests received by the agency in FY 2024 was nearly double the number received in FY 2023.
+Such a dramatic increase strained already limited staff resources and was further complicated by the loss of key staff members.
 In addition, many of the backlogged FOIA requests present complex issues or involve significant volumes of records for review and processing.
-OGC FOIA staff also devoted significant time during this reporting period to the transition to the ArkCase case management system, which we anticipate will expedite the FOIA process overall.

-14. If you had a request backlog, please report the percentage of requests that make up the backlog out of the total number of requests received by your agency in Fiscal Year 2023.
+14. If you had a request backlog, please report the percentage of requests that make up the backlog out of the total number of requests received by your agency in Fiscal Year 2024.
 Please use the following calculation based on data from your Annual FOIA Report: (backlogged requests from Section XII.A) divided by (requests received from Section V.A) x 100.
 This number can be greater than 100%.
 If your agency has no request backlog, please answer with "N/A."

-The request backlog is 5.97%, or 35 of 586 incoming initial FOIA requests, a decrease from the 6.31% reported last year.
+The request backlog is 5.01%, or 49 of 977 incoming initial FOIA requests, a decrease from the 5.97% reported last year.